ArshRai17/cool-anemone/content/posts/where-is-my-stratocaster.md

 ---
 As I lie down, getting cuppings and electrical stimulation on my back, after the wonderful effects of WFH, my mind wanders about to my guitar.

 The best thing about COVID is impulse buying.
 No wonder online businesses never went bust.
 And, for a person who is impatient and impulsive, Fender's American Pro II Stratocaster sure looked like Jessica Rabbit working her charms.
-I need to give a little kudos to myself because I did help a lot of online businesses: extravagant spending on music-related gadgets and then decided to have a kid in these uncertain times.
+I need to give a little kudos to myself because I did help a lot of online businesses with my extravagant spending on music-related gadgets and then deciding to have a kid in these uncertain times.
 Voilà!

 I never knew what muslin clothes were, nor did I know that diapers came in sizes, but there I was juggling my Jessica Rabbit (Oh, the Fender, I mean) and diapers!!
 And thanks to the cookies, the one in the kitchen knows when I want one and the one on my browser knows what I exactly want.
 Anyhow, I am not here to talk about my impulsive buying habits, but rather the after-effects of impulsive buying and having to wait.